polterguy/magic.endpoint/README.md

 to invoke it with _anything_ as `arg3` during invocation - Including complete graph JSON objects, assuming the above declaration is for a `PUT` or `POST` Hyperlambda file.

+To declare what type your arguments can be, set the value of the argument declaration node to the Hyperlambda type value inside of your arguments declaration, such as we illustrate above.
+Arguments will be converted, if possible, to the typ declaration in your arguments declaration.
+If no conversion is possible, an exception will be thrown.

 Although the sanity check will check graph objects, passed in as JSON payloads, it has its restrictions, such as not being able to sanity checking complex objects passed in as arrays, etc. If you need stronger sanity checking of your arguments, you will probably have to manually check your more complex graph objects